 So.
-Let’s say you really like the Scary Squares monster quilt pattern, but you’ve never made a quilt before and you’re kind of freaked out about making the whole thing.
+Let’s say you really like one of my quilt patterns, but you’ve never made a quilt before and you’re kind of freaked out about making the whole thing.

 Start with one block.
 You can make one single block, right?
 Of course you can!
-And you can turn it into a fun pillow.
+And you can turn that fun quilt block into a pillow.
 Here’s how.

 Make a quilt block.

 I made this monster block exactly as the pattern specified.
 It’s a 10 1/2 inch square.
 Almost all of my applique quilt patterns are 10 1/2″ squares.You could always enlarge the pattern so it fits on the pillow form you want to cover – but depending on the size you’re enlarging it to, that could make things a little tricky.
 I’ve got a class (Think BIG!) showing how to do giant applique.
 For now let’s keep things simple and just add some framing to enlarge the block.

 My pillow form is 18″ square.
 That means I need the front of the pillow cover to be 18″ square.
 (I like my pillow covers to be just a little bit smaller than the pillows so they have a nice snug fit.)